innate2adaptive/Modeller-Repair/README.md

 ## Install Modeller with Conda

-* Obtain a Modeller license key, [following Modeller registration instructions](https://salilab.org/modeller/registration.html)
+* Obtain a Modeller license key by following the [Modeller registration instructions](https://salilab.org/modeller/registration.html).

 * If conda is installed, create a new virtual environment (initial install only):